Back to Blog

 Winning a judgment does not guarantee immediate payment.
 A crucial aspect of the South African legal system that is often misunderstood is that the Small Claims Court adjudicates disputes but does not enforce its own judgments.

-1. If the judgment debtor does not pay within the stipulated time (usually 10 days), the judgment creditor must report this to the clerk of the court.
+1. 1.If the judgment debtor doesn't pay within the stipulated time (usually 10 days), report this to the clerk of the court.

-2. The judgment is then transferred to the Magistrate's Court, where it is registered as a civil judgment.
-This has serious consequences for the debtor, as it will be recorded by credit bureaus, effectively blacklisting them from obtaining credit.
+2. 2.The judgment is then transferred to the Magistrate's Court, where it's registered as a civil judgment.
+This has serious consequences for the debtor, as it will be recorded by credit bureaus.

-3. The clerk of the Magistrate's Court will then assist the judgment creditor in issuing a Writ of Execution.
-This is a legal document that authorises the Sheriff to attach (seize) the movable property of the debtor.
+3. 3.The clerk of the Magistrate's Court will assist in issuing a Writ of Execution.
+This authorizes the Sheriff to attach (seize) the movable property of the debtor.

-4. The Sheriff will then sell this property at an auction to satisfy the judgment debt.
-If the debtor has no property to attach, further Magistrate's Court proceedings, such as a financial enquiry, can be initiated to compel payment in instalments.
+4. 4.The Sheriff will sell this property at auction to satisfy the judgment debt.
+If the debtor has no property to attach, further proceedings can be initiated to compel payment in instalments.

 Conclusion: You've Navigated the System